TeamTschunk/TschunkCore/README.md

 # TschunkCore

 This repository contains the main parts of our code for the [2015 EUhackathon](http://www.2015.euhackathon.eu/participants/#team-tschunk).
+Read more on [our website](https://teamtschunk.github.io/).

 ## Proposal